About WESC Foundation and criteria to access the provision

 Curriculum for school (pre 16) and college (post 16) learners

-The Exe and Dart Programmes are both based on meeting the aspirations of the learners.
+All our programmes are based on meeting the aspirations of the learners.
 This is achieved by agreeing long term outcomes and by setting individual targets around the five identified areas of development within the Education, Health and Care Plans (EHCP):

 - cognition and learning